alvineebai/Alvine-kubernetes/05-service/readme.md

 - use case: Exposes service externally using a cloud provider's load balancer
 - Accessible from: **Internet (External IP)**
 - Load Balancer: yes
+- If you are working on a cluster in the cloud, remember to open the ports on the nodes security group to be able to access the service from a browser.

 Example: file `05-service-loadbalancer.yaml`